 Letter from the Publisher

 "Over the past decade the Oxford Handbook series has emerged as one of the most celebrated publishing programs at the Press.
-The series now spans fourteen disciplines, and the titles published through it feature the world’s leading scholars contributing cutting-edge research.
+The series now spans seventeen disciplines, and the titles published through it feature the world’s leading scholars contributing cutting-edge research.
 An Oxford Handbook advances an original conception of the field through a definitive collection of essays, each of which provides a survey of the current state of scholarly debate and an original argument about the future direction of research.

 In 2009 the series went digital with the release of Oxford Handbooks Online (OHO), which included four disciplines: business and management, philosophy, religion, and political science.
 A sophisticated platform for its time, OHO has been highly praised and it continues to be actively used by scholars, faculty, and students across the globe.

 We have monitored site use since the initial launch and conducted several intensive research initiatives to assess the ways changing research habits were influencing how scholars, students, and our authors used OHO.
 Our findings were compelling.
 First, we saw that online users are searching and browsing at the chapter level and not the book level.
 Not surprisingly, we found unanimous demand for a reduction in the time between peer-review and publication.
 Last, we found users expect our digital program to be faster to respond to developments in the field.

 The updated version of Oxford Handbooks Online builds on these insights to better respond to the needs of our academic users.
 The new OHO has a re-engineered site design that better fits how we have seen researchers want to access the content, making it easier to search, browse, link between, and discover the large number of individual articles that are found in the site.
 We have also reconceived the publishing process itself to ensure that we are able to release new scholarship at the faster pace of digital.